Primer81/vintage-story-mods/README.md

 - `uninstall`: Uninstalls the release build from the active Vintage Story installation.
 - `run`: Launches Vintage Story with the debug build of the mod loaded in.

+If the specified project name does not yet exist, it will be created automatically.

 Advanced project commands are defined under `make/project.mk`.
 The basic make commands are defined in terms of the more advanced commands.
 Some commands do not have a basic equivalent such as `project-run-server`.
 Refer